manishdevraj/jarvis/README.md

 ### [[⬆]](#toc) <a name='topologysort'>Topology sort problem</a>

 Jobs and dependencies of the job.
 Linear ordering with dependencies.
 Order things when they are interdependent kind of problems.

+### [[⬆]](#toc) <a name='greedy'>Greedy algorithms</a>

+Algorithms with greedy approach and using data structure suitabe to get to the solution
+* Find a possible events that can be attended in a conference
+* Partition a pattern of string such that each partition has at most single character